Swuzz123/Bengaluru_housing_prediction_project/README.md

 - [Conclusion](#conclusion)

 ## Project Overview
-In this project, we focus on building a model to predict the price of houses in Bengaluru using historical data.
+In this project, I focus on building a model to predict the price of houses in Bengaluru using historical data.
 The dataset was cleaned and preprocessed to remove inconsistencies and outliers before applying machine learning models like Linear Regression, Decision Trees, and KNeighborsRegressor.

 ## Dataset
 The dataset contains information about various features of houses in Bengaluru, such as: